jamesmontemagno/SettingsPlugin/README.md

 I have been working on Plugins for Xamarin for a long time now.
 Through the years I have always wanted to create a single, optimized, and official package from the Xamarin team at Microsoft that could easily be consumed by any application.
 The time is now with [Xamarin.Essentials](https://docs.microsoft.com/xamarin/essentials/index?WT.mc_id=docs-github-jamont), which offers over 50 cross-platform native APIs in a single optimized package.
 I worked on this new library with an amazing team of developers and I highly highly highly recommend you check it out.

 I will continue to work and maintain my Plugins, but I do recommend you checkout Xamarin.Essentials to see if it is a great fit your app as it has been for all of mine!

+### Xamarin.Essentials Migration

+This plugin and Xamarin.Essentials store information in the same exact location :).
+This means you can seemlessly swap out this plugin for Xamarin.Essentials and not lose any data.
+Checkout my blog for more info: https://montemagno.com/upgrading-from-plugins-to-xamarin-essentials/

 ## Build:
 * ![Build status](https://jamesmontemagno.visualstudio.com/_apis/public/build/definitions/6b79a378-ddd6-4e31-98ac-a12fcd68644c/14/badge)